blahosyl/enlightened-publishing/README.md

 2. About/Credentials section titled "Why me?"
 3. Contact section

-While it is customary to put the **About** information first on a site, we decided for an approach that centers the problems the workshop aims to solve and their solutions, as the clients wants to reach clients that might not know him professionally.
-Therefore, while his name and professional credetials are important information, they were deemed secondary to the goal of the workshop.
+While it is customary to put the **About** information first on a site, we decided on an approach that centers the problems the workshop aims to solve and their solutions, as the client wants to reach users that might not know him professionally.
+Therefore, while his name and professional credentials are important information, they were deemed secondary to the goal of the workshop.

 To ease navigation, the header remains visible throughout.